citusdata/citus_docs/dist_tables/querying.rst

       t25o.tenant_id = hpe.tenant_id
     );

-The :code:`tenant_25_orders` view was pretty rudimentary, but Citus supports views with more inside like aggregates and joins.
-This works as long as the view filters by the distribution column, and includes that column in join conditions.
+The :code:`tenant_25_orders` view is pretty rudimentary, but Citus supports views with more inside like aggregates and joins.
+This works as long as the view filters by the distribution column and includes that column in join conditions.

 .. code-block:: sql